Richard Osman's House of Games: Format

-Osman sits on a chair to the left of the screen, while the four celebrities sit on adjoining chairs.
+Osman sits on a chair to the left of the screen, while the four celebrities sit on individual chairs.
 Osman hits a button on his table, activating a round generator, which is displayed on a big screen.
 He then explains what the round is about and in what format it will take place.
 For instance, whether it is a buzzer round, a pairs round or one where the players require use of their tablet computers.
 Five rounds are played each day, with the second round being played in pairs, and the final round always being "Answer Smash".
+The first round is quick general knowledge questions with a comic twist, such as rhyming words.
+The fourth round is typically "slow", where the question takes several minutes to be answered, and only one contestant receives a single point each time.
 In most games, a point is awarded for each correct answer, but in "Answer Smash", points are also deducted for incorrect answers.

 At the end of each day, the scores are announced and the winner wins a daily prize, which is usually a normal everyday object of some description with the "House of Games" logo imprinted on it (the logo being a turquoise-blue background with a depiction of Osman's hair, eyebrows and glasses).
 The points are then converted to four points for the winner, three for second place, two for third place and one for fourth place onto the weekly leader board with the points doubling to 8, 6, 4 and 2 for Friday's "Double Points Friday" edition.
 The weekly winner receives the "House of Games" trophy (a silver cup with the Osman depiction on it) from Osman.
-If there are 2 players tied for first place at the end of the week, both players are declared joint-winners and win a trophy each.
+If there are two players tied for first place at the end of the week, both players are declared joint winners and win a trophy each.
+In more recent episodes, a tie for first place is resolved by a tie-break question; the first to buzz in wins if they answer correctly or their opponent wins if they answer incorrectly.

-Starting in Series 3, special "House of Champions" episodes aired featuring players who had previously won a daily or weekly edition of the show coming back for another week to fight for the Gold Champions Trophy.
-There were also daily prizes, which were similar to the prizes on the regular version of the show, however, they were mainly gold, rather than the turquoise-blue colour.
-In Series 6, there were also special "Redemption" weeks with four previous losing contestants who had never won a day prize.
+Starting with Series 3, special "House of Champions" episodes aired featuring players who had previously won a daily or weekly edition of the show coming back for another week to fight for the Gold Champions Trophy.
+There were also daily prizes, which were similar to the prizes on the regular version of the show.
+However, these prizes were mainly gold, rather than the turquoise-blue colour.
+In Series 6 and 7, there were also special "Redemption" weeks with four previous losing contestants who had never won a day prize.

-Each day, a week's worth of shows are recorded, so the celebrities are booked for only one day, changing outfits between shows.
+A week's worth of shows is recorded on a single day, so the celebrities are booked for only one day, changing outfits between shows.